slyval/guidelines/SAP Commerce/SAP Commerce Guidelines.md

 - An addon is a special type of an extension and must have the suffix ***addon***
 	> Example: customb2baccelratoraddon

-- When overriding a standard extension, the prefix must be either ***custom*** or a name agreed on to reflect the customername or a combination of
+- When overriding a standard extension, the prefix must be either ***custom***.
+As an exception a customer name can be used alone of be combine with customer
 > Examples: customsapintegrationservices or consnetsapintegrationservices
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzE2ODEwNDgzLDE3NzU0NzU0MSwtODE4Nz
+eyJoaXN0b3J5IjpbNDY5MjE5MjgzLDE3NzU0NzU0MSwtODE4Nz
 QzNzY3XX0=
 -->